 Harness the power of your voice

-Think about Martin Luther King Jr., Nelson Mandela, Elon Musk, Michelle Obama.
-These individuals faced harsh criticism not because they had ideas but because they shared them.
-Anyone who challenges social norms is criticized.
-Nevertheless, they kept speaking, kept doing, kept pushing boundaries.
-In fact, criticism was almost a signal that they were on the right path.
-When you’re bold enough to share an idea, people are bound to have opinions, and not all of them will be positive.
+Think about Martin Luther King Jr., Nelson Mandela, Elon Musk, Michelle Obama… These individuals faced harsh criticism not because they had ideas but because they shared them.
+Anyone who shares ideas that challenge social norms is criticized.
+Nevertheless, they kept speaking, kept doing, kept pushing boundaries in public.

 So, ask yourself: Do you want to stay safe, hidden in the shadows, or do you want to stand in the light and be heard?
-Because the only surefire way to avoid criticism is to remain invisible, head down and voiceless.
+Because the only surefire way to avoid criticism is to remain invisible, head down, and voiceless.
 And no one ever changed the world by staying invisible.

 Avoiding criticism means avoiding action.
 It’s choosing to remain silent when your voice could make a difference.
 It’s choosing to hold back your best ideas because you’re afraid someone might disagree.